mdealencar/interarray/README.md

 Solvers
 -------

 The installation procedure above enables using the heuristics and the meta-heuristic within ``interarray``.
-To benefit from mathematical programming, at least one MILP solver is necessary.
+To benefit from mathematical optimization, at least one MILP solver is necessary.
 Activate your python environment and choose either the `pip` or the `conda` command.

 See the MILP [notebooks](notebooks) for relevant parameters when calling each solver.

+Only `gurobi`, `cplex` and `cbc` are currently (Jan/2025) able to search the branch-and-bound tree using concurrent threads.
+This usually accelerates the exploration of the search space in multi-core computers.
+The `ortools` solver also benefits from multi-core systems by launching a portfolio of algorithms in parallel, with some information exchange among them.

 ### OR-tools